56kyle/56kyle/README.md

 #### Learning Resources I recommend
 1. [Naming Things in Code](https://www.youtube.com/watch?v=-J3wNP6u5YU) by [CodeAesthetic](https://www.youtube.com/@CodeAesthetic) (and honestly most other videos by them)
 2. [How to write the perfect function](https://www.youtube.com/watch?v=2OMRWPOSw9s) by (Logan Smith)[https://www.youtube.com/@_noisecode] (Summarizes two other fantastic talks it references, worth watching all of them)
 3. [Notes on structured programming](https://www.cs.utexas.edu/~EWD/transcriptions/EWD02xx/EWD249/EWD249.html) by Dijkstra.
-Written in 1969 and is the reasoning that inspired context specific development patterns over the years.
+Written in 1969 and is the reasoning that inspired many context specific development patterns over the years.

 #### Tools/Software I highly recommend